davidcanino/C-plus-plus-Examples/Example-001/ReadME.md

 <H3>The 'Example-001' Test</H3>

-<p>This basic test about the use of the C++ programming language is similar to the classic <i>'Hello World'</i> program for testing the correctness of the building infrastructure.</p>
+<p>This test about the use of the C++ programming language is similar to the classic <i>'Hello World'</i> program for testing the correctness of the building infrastructure.</p>
 <p><hr></p>

 <!--- Test Files Organization --->